rigobauer/react-abcjs/CONTRIBUTING.md

 - `npm run build` will build the component for publishing to npm and also bundle the demo app.

 - `npm run clean` will delete built resources.

+## Commiting

+This repository is "commitizen friendly", so commits should be formated using this tool.
+Instead of 'git commit' you should run this:

+- `npm run cm` you'll be prompted to fill out any required commit fields at commit time.

+Check [commitizen/cz-cli](https://github.com/commitizen/cz-cli) for more info about this tool.